Pregnancy

 About

-Immunisation can protect a pregnant woman and her unborn baby from infectious diseases.
-Some infectious diseases can cause serious harm to pregnant women or their unborn babies.
-Ideally, women should be up to date with their immunisations before they become pregnant and all women should receive influenza, whooping cough and Pfizer/Moderna COVID-19 vaccines during every pregnancy.
+Immunisation can protect a pregnant person and their unborn baby from infectious diseases.
+Some infectious diseases can cause serious harm to pregnant people or their unborn babies.
+Ideally, people should be up to date with their immunisations before they become pregnant, and should receive influenza, whooping cough and Pfizer/Moderna COVID-19 vaccines during every pregnancy.

 Vaccines can protect against many infectious diseases such as chickenpox, influenza, measles, mumps, rubella (German measles), diphtheria, tetanus, whooping cough (pertussis), pneumococcal disease, hepatitis B, and now COVID-19.
 Serious side effects or allergic reactions to vaccines are rare.